taviso/wpunix/macro/README.md

 That means you can use `#include` to split your macro up into multiple files, `#ifdef` to enable or disable features, and other preprocess features.

+An example commandline would be:

+`cpp mymacro.mac | ./mactool -s -t "Cool Macro" -c -o mymacro.wpm`

+See the macros directory for some examples.